sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

    },
 ```

-In older versions of FTW, no loadData function was defined for the
+In legacy templates, no loadData function was defined for the privacy
-privacy policy path, as the page's content was hard coded.
-Now, as the
+policy path, as the page's content was hard coded.
+Now, as the content
-content of the page is fetched using an API call, a loadData function is
+of the page is fetched using an API call, a loadData function is
 specified in
 [PrivacyPolicyPage.duck.js](https://github.com/sharetribe/ftw-daily/blob/master/src/containers/PrivacyPolicyPage/PrivacyPolicyPage.js):